Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/debug.md

     The assertion failure message.

 ### `MEM_Debug`
-Freely conigurable debug chanell.
+Freely configurable debug channel.
 See how to setup it in the [Constants](../constants.md#mem_debug) article.
 ```dae
 func void MEM_Debug(var string message)
 ```